yuqingc31/yuqingc31/README.md

 I'm Yuqing, a master of computing and innovation student at UOA.
 Feel free to ask me questions if you are interested in this field or you are about to study it.

-My hobbies: editing videos (A bit weird I know), hiking (Can't walk for more than an hour or I'll get angry), cooking (something that looks exquisite but tastes awful).

 My Medium articles: https://medium.com/@yuqingc31

 :)